Jomme5/AddressToGPSII/README.md

 Type in an address, place or city.
 You'll get a list of results where you can chose from.
 A short press on the item, will open up a menu of geographical apps for further processing, a long press on the item will copy the coordinates in to the clipboard.

 # Faq:

-1. Why not just upload on Google Playstore?
-For now, I'm not an android-developer, and I don't have the intentions to be one.
-So a member fee of 25$ to distribute one tiny, free app on the play-store is not an option(unless you give me 25$ on **_paypal.me/jomme5_** ) Thank you!

-2. Will the app be updated from time to time?
+1. Will the app be updated from time to time?
 If there are interesting suggestions, or there are issues, giving me detailed information(logcat) about the error, things will change.

-3. Why not opensource?
-First, I'm not experienced with github, second the app uses an api-key to gets it information from bingmaps.
-I don’t want the key to be used by other software without my knowledge.

-5. Like much other (free) software, you are fully responsible to use it AS IS.
-I don't take any responsibility concerning this app and its consequences using it.
+2. Direct or inderect consequenes of using this app falls under the responsibility of the user.

 # Privacy: